rzamoramx/core_banking_system_es_cqrs/README.md

 ## NOTES

-- If you want to run python components inside IDE, you must configure Poetry venv and then run each commands- If you want to run Python components within the IDE, you must configure Poetry venv and then run each command within the IDE terminal.
+- For Python components if you want to run them within IDE, you must configure Poetry venv and then run each command within the IDE terminal.